Number of completed homes last year is highest in a decade

 However, the figure still falls well short of the 34,000 new homes that the Central Bank estimates are required each year between now and 2030 in order to meet demand.

-Homelessness was a key issue during the general election, with the latest data from Department of Housing showing there were 9,713 people in emergency accommodation during the week of December 23-29th.
+Homelessness was a key issue during the general election, with the latest data from Department of Housing showing there were 9,713 people in emergency accommodation during the week of December 23rd-29th.

 Goodbody economist Dermot O’Leary said the pre-election housing targets of all parties “look very ambitious” in the context of the capacity shortages already being seen in the industry.